 Thoracic aortic aneurysms are relatively uncommon compared to abdominal aortic aneurysms.
-There is a wide range of causes, and the ascending aorta is most commonly affected.
-CTA and MRA are the modalities of choice to image this condition.
+There is a wide range of causes, and the ascending aorta is the segment most commonly affected.
+Both CTA and MRA are the modalities of choice to image this condition.

-The normal aortic diameter varies based on age, sex and body surface area.
-In general, the term aneurysm is used when the axial diameter is > 5.0 cm for the ascending aorta and >4.0 cm for the descending aorta 12, when enlarged above normal but not reaching aneurysmal definition the terms dilatation or ectasia can be used 9,12.
+The normal aortic diameter varies based on age, sex, and body surface area.
+In general, the term aneurysm is used when the axial diameter is >5.0 cm for the ascending aorta and >4.0 cm for the descending aorta 12.
+When enlarged above normal but not reaching aneurysmal definition, the terms dilatation/ectasia can be used 9,12.

 Pseudoaneurysms of the thoracic aorta are usually the result of significant thoracic trauma, both penetrating and blunt, and carry a very high mortality, with 80-90% of patients dying before reaching hospital 4.

 Aneurysmal dilatation can affect any part of the thoracic aorta.
 Relative frequencies are (with some involving more than one segment) 7:

 - aortic root/ascending aorta: 60%

 Thoracic aortic aneurysms can be divided pathologically according to their relationship to the aortic wall 1: